Vision for Herring Center for Continuing, Graduate, and Professional Education

 Furman University’s graduate program in Education is geared toward part-time candidates who are full-time, professional educators.
 Graduate programs in Chemistry and Community Engaged Medicine are designed for full-time graduate students who may be enrolled in day, afternoon, or evening courses.
 Full-time status in the graduate program at Furman is 6 or more credits per term (Fall, Spring, Summer).
 Half-time status is considered as 3 credits per term.

 The academic year at Furman consists of three terms.
 The fall and spring semesters are comprised of fourteen instructional weeks.
 Summer sessions span ten instructional weeks but may be subdivided depending upon the program.
 During the fall and spring semesters, evening classes in the graduate program in education generally meet once weekly.
 Courses in Chemistry and Community Engaged Medicine may meet two to three times per week or more during the day or evening.
 The summer term at Furman consists of one or two sessions depending upon the degree program.
 Courses for graduate students are offered in a variety of formats.
 Course meeting information is published routinely prior to registration for the upcoming term.

-The Teacher Education Program and Office of Graduate Studies in Education are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is subject to its regulations and guidelines.
+The Educator Preparation Programs offered through the Office of Graduate Studies are fully accredited by NCATE (now CAEP, the Council for the Accreditation of Educator Preparation).
 The Chemistry Department is a member of the American Chemical Society (ACS).
 The Office of Graduate Studies is a member in good standing of the Council of Graduate Schools and the Conference of Southern Graduate Schools.